Alexander Smirnov (bridge): 2016 suspension

-In 2015, he and his partner Josef Piekarek admitted to ethical violations.
-In 2016, the European Bridge League convicted them of cheating for inappropriately communicating their hands through bidding card positioning.
-They were sentenced to a four year suspension and a lifetime ban from playing together as a pair, with the ABCL honoring the sentence.
+In September 2015, Smirnov and Piekarek admitted to ethical violations regarding their gameplay.
+In 2016, the European Bridge League formally convicted them of cheating for inappropriately communicating their hands through bidding card positioning.
+They were sentenced to a four-year suspension and a lifetime ban from playing together as a pair, a ruling that the American Contract Bridge League (ACBL) also honored.